Assistant Professor, Ethnomusicology

 “Hoklo Hip-Hop: Re-signifying Rap as Local Narrative Tradition in Taiwan,” CHINOPERL: Journal of Chinese Oral and Performing Literature 33, no. 1 (July 2014): 37-59.

 “Like an Erhu Player on the Roof: Music as Multilayered Diasporic Negotiation at a Taiwanese- and Jewish-American Wedding,” in Inna Naroditskaya, ed.
-Music in the Diasporic Wedding, forthcoming from Indiana University Press.
+Music in the American Diasporic Wedding, 103-126.
+Bloomington: Indiana University Press, 2019.

-Review of Soundtracks of Asian America: Navigating Race through Musical Performance, Grace Wang, Duke University Press, 2015, forthcoming in Notes: The Quarterly Journal of the Music Library Association.
+Review of Soundtracks of Asian America: Navigating Race through Musical Performance, by Grace Wang (Duke University Press, 2015) in Notes: The Quarterly Journal of the Music Library Association 74, no. 2 (December 2017): 260-263.

-“Taiwanese Traditional and Popular Music,” forthcoming in Music Around the World: A Global Encyclopedia, ABC-CLIO.
+“Taiwanese Traditional and Popular Music,” in Andrew R. Martin and Matthew Mihalka, eds.
+Music Around the World: A Global Encyclopedia, ABC-CLIO (in press, expected 2020).